unjs/unstorage/README.md

 ### `http` (universal)

 Use a remote HTTP/HTTPS endpoint as data storage.
 Supports built-in [http server](#storage-server) methods.

+This driver implements meta for each key including `mtime` (last modified time) and `status` from HTTP headers by making a `HEAD` request.

 ```js
 import { createStorage } from 'unstorage'